innovationsforlearning/manual-testing-scripts/README.md

 ## Help

 * Contact us with any problems at <support@innovationsforlearning.org>
-* In the email, please send us the following info: *Laptop version, iTunes version, Device type and version*
+* In the email, please send us the following info:
+    * Laptop version
+    * iTunes version
+    * Device type and version

 ## Setup